Shopify/polaris/polaris-migrator/README.md

   typescript-migration
 ```

-We will use the `sass-migration` and call our migration `replace-sass-function` for this example.
-Provide the name of your migration:
+Next, provide the name of your migration.
+For example; `replace-sass-function`:

 ```sh
 ?
 [PLOP] Please choose a generator. sass-migration